aws-samples/iam-access-analyzer-custom-policy-check-samples/resource-policies/role-trust-policies/allowlist-federated-access-oidc.md

 #### Use case

-This reference policy checks for allow-listed use of OIDC and SAML federation in IAM role trust policies.
-The check only passes if an allow-listed OIDC provider is used and fails if an OIDC provider that is not allow-listed is used or if any SAML provider is used.
+This reference policy checks for unwanted use of OIDC and SAML federation in IAM role trust policies.
+The check only passes if an allowlisted OIDC provider is used and fails if an OIDC provider that is not allowlisted is used or if any SAML provider is used.

+You should modify the reference policy to specify your allowlisted OIDC provider.

 #### Reference policy
 ```json